 To help children understand privacy, it is important to teach them that when they talk about someone, they should talk about them respectfully.
 Also, parents should teach their children that discussing and revealing details about someone in their absence is gossiping.
 Children should be made aware that this is not a healthy habit.

-4. Explain private conversations: Most children, when they grow a little older, want to be around adults.
-They like to take part in activities that adults do or chip in with their views when adults are conversing.
-Some children also like to overhear conversations between adults.
-Make your child understand that when people are speaking softly to each other, it is a sign that they don’t want others to hear it.
-On the other hand, when people are conversing loudly, he can join them, but should seek their permission before doing so.
+4. Explain private conversations: Most children, when they grow a little older, are inquisitive around adults.
+They like to listen in on adult conversations and chip in with their views.
+Make your child understand that when people are speaking softly to each other, it is a sign that they don't want others to listen.
+On the other hand, when people are conversing loudly, he can join them but must seek their permission before doing so.
 The concept of privacy nowadays extends to mobile phones and personal computers as well.
 Children find these gadgets very attractive and often try to look at the screens when others are using them.
 Teach your child that doing so is disrespectful.

 5. Encourage seeking permission: Most young children like to pick up whatever they find attractive, be it at someone's home or in a shop.
-Teach your child the difference between what belongs to her and what doesn’t.
-And, tell her that if she does want to take a look at something that belongs to someone else, she should seek permission.
-Also, teach your child that she should knock on the door and seek permission before entering a room.
+Teach your child the difference between what belongs to her and what doesn't.
+And, tell her that if she does want to take a look at something that belongs to someone else, she must seek their permission.
+Also, teach your child to knock on the door and seek permission before entering a room.

-6. Be a good role model: Children tend to learn most life skills from their parents.
+6. Be a good role model: Children tend to learn habits from their parents.
 Therefore, as a parent, model privacy before your children.
 Seek permission before you handle things that belong to them like their school bag, or entering their room, or joining a conversation your child is having with his friend.
-These will help him understand that respecting privacy is a must and how he should go about doing it.
+These will help him understand how to practice respecting privacy.

 - Mina Dilip, Child Psychologist, Trainee Practitioner in Therapeutic Play Skills (PTUK)

 As children grow up, their personal boundaries expand and they need more privacy.
-But, while they cherish their privacy, they should also learn to respect the boundaries set by others.
-Teaching your child early on about personal boundaries will help him stay on good terms with others without making him feel awkward.
+But, while they cherish their privacy, they must also learn to respect the boundaries set by others.